The GeneHome Clinic at Moffitt

 Personalized medicine in hereditary cancer

-Besides cancer prevention and screening, personalized cancer management is also possible due to an increased knowledge of the cancer mutation repertoire and availability of agents that target altered genes or pathways.
+Besides cancer prevention and screening, personalized cancer management is also possible due to increased knowledge of the cancer mutation repertoire and the availability of agents that target altered genes or pathways.
 Our medical geneticists stay up-to-date on the latest advances in cancer genetics, risk prediction, technology, and therapeutics, to better inform each patient’s future clinical decisions.
 Clinical geneticists are a valuable resource about genetic testing, results interpretation and management based on test results.

 To refer a patient to Moffitt’s GeneHome Clinic, please fill out the online form or contact a physician liaison.
 Moffitt keeps brief referral times to help ensure patients can receive the services they need as quickly as possible.
 We encourage health care providers to contact us with any questions they may have.